Sustainability

 We want Chantry Place to have zero Scope 1 and Scope 2 Greenhouse Gas emissions by 2030.
 For Scope 1 (direct emissions) we will replace gas boilers with electric heaters when they need to be replaced and our vehicles are already EV.
 For Scope 2 (indirect emissions) what we don’t generate ourselves is already procured from certifiable renewable sources.

-In 2023 we replaced the gas boiler serving the Dining Terrace toilets with an electric heater supported by an Air Source Heat Pump that pre heats the water meaning less energy is used to provide hot water to the washbasins, and in 2024 we’ll be doing the same for the Lower Ground toilets.
+In 2023 we replaced the gas boiler serving the Dining Terrace toilets with an electric heater supported by an Air Source Heat Pump that pre heats the water meaning less energy is used to provide hot water to the washbasins, and in 2024 we’ve done the same for the Lower Ground toilets.

 Since 2016 we’ve been collecting used coffee grounds (1.8 tonnes per year on average) from many of our caterers, packaging them up in the bags they came in and making them freely available to our visitors to use as compost, reducing the amount of waste generated at the Centre and providing a great, natural resource for our shoppers.